mengbinhao/jack-note/docs/english/everyday.md

   > fabulous
   > fantastic
   > incredible
+  > He/She was born to do sth/to be a xxx

 - salary
   > Hi, xxx, I hope you're having a great day.
 It's been almost two years since I started working here.
 I really enjoyed working here and I look forward to many more years to come.
 I'd like to set up a meeting with you to talk about my salary situation